VS-LIU/1800_202310_DTC-01/README.md

 * Abdulqadir Abuharrus, call me Abdo.
 I can't affored my hobbies.
 * My name is Mika!
 * My name is Victor Liu, and my favourite animals are sheep even though they are incredibly dumb.
+* My name is Emma.
+I love hiking and biking!

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.